rvikmanis/gasoline/README.md

 # Gasoline

-Gasoline is a reactive state management library, focusing on predictability, performance and expressiveness.
+Gasoline is a state management library with a focus on expressiveness, predictability and performance.

 #### Table of contents